AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 >[!NOTE]
 >
->This package can be used as a blueprint to be added to your project sources (the recommended scenario).
+>This package will not work out-of-the-box.
+You will have to provide [Additional Configurations for GraphQL Endpoint](#additional-configurations-graphql-endpoint) separately.

 >[!NOTE]
 >Additionally you can test and debug GraphQL queries using the [GraphiQL IDE](#graphiql-interface).